1993–94 Seattle SuperSonics season: Regular season

+NBA playoffs

-In the Western Conference First Round of the 1994 NBA playoffs, the SuperSonics faced off against the 8th-seeded Denver Nuggets.
-However, after taking a 2–0 series lead, the SuperSonics would not make it past the first round, losing to the Nuggets in five games, with a 98–94 Game 5 home loss in overtime at the Seattle Center Coliseum; it was the first time in NBA playoffs history that a #8 seed defeated a #1 seeded team.
+In the Western Conference First Round of the 1994 NBA playoffs, the SuperSonics faced off against the 8th–seeded Denver Nuggets, a team that featured defensive shot-blocker Dikembe Mutombo, Mahmoud Abdul-Rauf, and second-year star LaPhonso Ellis.
+The SuperSonics won the first two games over the Nuggets at home at the Seattle Center Coliseum, and took a 2–0 series lead.
+However, the team lost the next two games on the road, which included a Game 4 loss to the Nuggets at the McNichols Sports Arena in overtime, 94–85, as the Nuggets evened the series at 2–2.
+The SuperSonics would not make it past the first round, losing Game 5 to the Nuggets at the Seattle Center Coliseum in overtime, 98–94, thus losing in a hard-fought five-game series; it was the first time in NBA playoffs history that a #8 seed defeated a #1 seeded team.

-The SuperSonics finished 20th in the NBA in home-game attendance, with an attendance of 601,369 at the Seattle Center Coliseum during the regular season.
+Aftermath

 Following the season, Pierce was traded to the Golden State Warriors after feuding with Payton, and Cage signed as a free agent with the Cleveland Cavaliers.